codebugged/AI-Based-Proctoring/README.md

 Project to create an automated monitoring system where the user can be monitored automatically through the webcam and microphone.
 The project is divided into two parts: vision and audio based functionalities.

+## Click here to watch you tube demo

 [![Watch the video](https://user-images.githubusercontent.com/48823353/97790635-18f8ed80-1bf0-11eb-8c47-7e29abeb20ff.png)](https://youtu.be/Nqzpgim9eIQ)